-The trustees present their annual report together with the accounts and auditor's report of the charitable company for the year 1 September 2021 to 31 August 2022.
-The annual report serves the purposes of both a trustees' report, and a directors' report under company law.
+The trustees present their annual report together with the accounts and auditor's report of the charitable company for the year 1 September 2022 to 31 August 2023.
+The annual report serves the purposes of both a trustees' report, and a directors' report and strategic report under company law.

 The Academy Trust operates an Academy for pupils aged 7 to 11 serving a catchment area in East Kent.
-It has a pupil capacity of 360 and had a roll of 411 in the school census in October 2021.
+It has published admission number of 360 and had a roll of 404 in the school census in October 2022.